 In 1933, when Dai Nippon Butoku Kai (the largest martial arts organization recognized by the prewar Japanese government) was established, Master Miyagi, as the representative of the Okinawan martial artists, presented his article, “An Outline of Karate-do”.
 As a result of his presentation karate received formal recognition as a Japanese martial art.
 Master Miyagi himself was awarded the title, Karate-Jutsu Master, the first master in the karate world so designated.

 Although Master Miyagi’s command of the art was profound, his greatest achievement was the organization of karate teaching methods.
 He introduced preparation exercises, supplementary exercises, Hookiyu Kata (unified kata), Kihon kata (basic forms) and relaxing exercises, all truly epoch-making developments in karate teaching.
 In addition, his classes in junior high and police schools helped redefine karate’s public image.
 At that time, public opinion held that karate would make a person poor or fond of quarreling.
 Master Miyagi’s work, however, disproved these myths and presented a more accurate picture of karate as a martial art and physical exercise.

-Master Miyagi was called the last great samurai warrior of Okinawa and held the title of Bushi.
+Master Miyagi was called the last great samurai warrior of Ryukyu (Okinawa) and held the title of Bushi.
 Master Miyagi died of a heart attack on October 8, 1953 at the age of 65 and because of his sudden death no official successor was named.
-After Master Miyagi’s death various schools of Goju Ryu were opened by his senior students.
-Meitoku Yagi teaching at his Meibukan school, Master Seikichi Toguchi at his Shoreikan, and Ei’ichi Miyazato at his Jundokan,
+After Master Miyagi’s death various schools of Goju Ryu were opened by his senior students, Seiko Higa teaching at his Shodokan Dojo, Meitoku Yagi at his Meibukan Dojo, Master Seikichi Toguchi at his Shoreikan Dojo, and Ei’ichi Miyazato at his Jundokan Dojo.